-Students receive one SLP point per hour of service through participation in ACTS sponsored events (ACTS sponsored events include only those published in the quarterly Points of Interest magazine) with a limit of five points per quarter and a HBU career limit of 10 community service points.
-In addition to 10 community service points, student can earn an optional 30 points upon full completion of a Service-Learning Internship (see information on next page).
-To sign up, or for more information, visit the ACTS Office located in the M.D.
-Anderson Student Center, call 281-649-3000, extension 2301, or e-mail ishaffer@hbu.edu.
+Students receive one SLP point per hour of service through participation in ACTS-sponsored events (ACTS-sponsored events include only those published in Points of Interest) with a limit of five points per quarter and a HBU career limit of 10 community service points.
+In addition to 10 community service points, students can earn an optional 30 points upon full completion of a Service-Learning Internship (see information on next page).
+To sign up, or for more information, visit the ACTS Office (located in the M.D.
+Anderson Student Center), call 281-649-3393, or e-mail jshaffer@hbu.edu.